 A paste plant is included in the mine restart plan.
 This will be a core component of water treatment cost reduction and general mitigation of environmental impacts of past mining activities.
 The location and size of the stopes in the upper east side of Bunker Hill Mine are well understood by the BNKR Water Management Team.
 These are the stopes where most of the AMD in the mine is produced.
-BNKR anticipates that AMD reduction from paste production and stope sealing will register in meaningful form as early as 2025.
+BNKR anticipates that AMD reduction from paste production and stope sealing will begin to register in a meaningful way as early as 2025.